 Moral Injury and Moral Healing

-For many of the reasons previously described, many veterans are rejecting the notion that their re-adjustment problems after the service are the result of a mental illness, or Post-traumatic Stress Disorder (PTSD) - especially in light of changes to the Diagnostic and Statistical Manual (DSM) which more tightly defines PTSD as stemming from embodied, existential fear (Buechner, 2014).
+For many of the reasons previously described, many veterans are rejecting the notion that their re-adjustment problems after the service are the result of a mental illness, or Post-traumatic Stress Disorder (PTSD) - especially in light of changes to the Diagnostic and Statistical Manual (DSM) which more tightly defines PTSD as stemming from embodied, existential fear (Jinkerson & Buechner, 2016).
 PTSD itself has become something of a cultural icon in the public mind as being associated with the military and veterans experience, even though it is in itself a social construct (Walker, 2016).
 At the same time, veterans are becoming more aware of the construct of moral injury, and are resonating with it - even though there is not yet full agreement on how to address it (Evans, et al., 2020).
 In the interim, there is a growing body of cross-disciplinary knowledge about the phenomenon of moral injury that is being applied by counselors, coaches, and other mental health advisors to engage with veterans in a process of co-inquiry about possible moral injuries, and collectively imagining ways to respond to them.
 In this article, I propose further development of inter-disciplinary approaches to understanding and addressing moral injury, grounded in social systems theory, moral philosophy, human development and neurobiology, and framed by CMM as a practical theory of social construction in communication.
 Such an approach envisions the collective work of rebuilding a damaged moral framing to create space to accommodate or re-contextualize troubling experiences which may have led to the injury.
 At the root of such approaches is an increased awareness of the social construction viewpoint, in which the experience of reality is based upon certain co-constructed or agreed-upon understandings of individual and collective identity and social responsibility.
 Such approaches include, but are not limited to, Transformative Learning theory, Moral Foundations theory, CMM and Circular Questioning, and Adlerian psychology (Kent & Buechner, 2019).

 Moral Foundations and Social Engagement

 While current studies of moral injury among veterans has been largely undertaken from within the context of mental health, it has been understood by scholars in the field that moral injury is not just a question of psychology, but also has literary, philosophical and theological elements (Shay, 2014).
 Yet, at least in the beginning, the emphasis in studying moral injury in the United States has focused more on the psychological dimension of the phenomenon, or the “injury” in moral injury (Molendijk, 2018, p.
 7).
-By taking a communication perspective of moral injury that is grounded in CMM and social construction, we can look at the ways that moral injuries are made in communication and the underlying moral conflicts that are in play (Pearce & Littlejohn, 1997).
-In doing so, it may also be helpful to consider moral foundations theory as a way of considering multiple dimensions of moral forces in play.
+To gain an understanding of the moral dimension of moral injury, Jonathan Haidt’s moral foundations theory has been used as a way of shifting attention to what is injured in moral injury. as a way of considering multiple dimensions of moral forces in play.
+However, this can be problematic, in the sense that moral foundations are not empirical absolutes and the process of injury is a dynamic process and not a fixed quality (Jensen, et al., 2020).
+By taking a communication perspective of moral injury that is grounded in CMM and social construction, we can overcome these complications by paying more attention to the ways that moral injuries are made in communication, and the underlying moral conflicts that are in play (Pearce & Littlejohn, 1997).